 2. Stay Current with WordPress, Plugins, and Theme Updates

-One fatal mistake that some web admins make is neglecting to perform regular software updates.
+Some web admins make a fatal mistake by neglecting to perform regular software updates.
 Maybe missing the first update didn’t affect your website very much, but it can cause catastrophic problems as time goes on and the updates pile up.
 Before you know it, core functionalities fail, and you can expect users to abandon your site quickly once they do.

-Software updates are essential for more than just the core of your website, though.
+Software updates are essential for more than just the core of your website.
 Any reputable agency will tell you that your site’s performance also hinges on updating your plugins and theme.

 Additionally, your website structure should be up-to-date, user-friendly, and have a streamlined design to attract more site traffic.
 In fact, user experience and functionality are crucial to your website’s overall performance.
 How so, you ask?
 Consider these website statistics: